Kitty: <writes title>

 Kitty: <pats self on back until wrist breaks>

-As we discussed earlier this month, shopping for holiday gifts can be… well, sucky.
+As we discussed earlier this month, shopping for a holiday gift can be… well, sucky.
 As often as it’s fun, it’s stressful and financially draining.

 Tokens and gestures of kindness give us a seasonal thrill—I mean, we’re not totally dead inside!
 Merely partially!
 But when you hate consumerism, it can be really hard to participate in the good parts of the tradition without feeling like you’ve lost touch with your own values.

 Anti-consumerism is a lake fed by many rivers.
 Mindless consumption is bad for people, bad for the planet, bad for your wallet, and rote and impersonal.
 Some people care a lot about one or two of those aspects more strongly than others.
-If only there was some kind of helpful venn diagram that broke down anti-consumerist attitudes about gift giving…
+If only there were some kind of helpful Venn diagram that broke down anti-consumerist attitudes about gift giving…

 Oh wait!
 Silly me, I’m a graphic designer!
-I’m paid to eat data and shit venn diagrams!
+I’m paid to eat data and shit out Venn diagrams!
+Read More